 Will you please tie my boys’ shoes?
 I’m sorry.
 I hoped to take a chunk of time this summer to practice with them.
 I eventually resolved to double and triple, sometimes quadruple knot their shoelaces.
 Their constantly running, jumping, and kicking bodies manage to loosen up all the knots.
 Always.
+All days.
 We just got so busy.
 And even though summer started out with all of the June rain, July raced by too quickly.
 It always does.
 Long sun-filled summer days won’t be had again until my boys are older, bigger and smarter.
 Mostly because of your patience, your expertise, and your passion for teaching them.

 I am certain you must have moments when you need to escape to a secret hiding place to take deep breaths.
 I am sure you have moments where you need a coffee or a coke or maybe some chocolate.
 Maybe a margarita.
 You don’t have that luxury because you constantly have all of these big, beautiful eyes staring at you, watching your every move, especially when you wish they weren’t.
 You possess the power to forever imprint the hearts of my children.
 All of our children.
 You have the privilege of spending more waking hours with my boys than me Monday through Friday.
 That hurts a little.
 Actually, a lot.
 It makes me worried.
 And nervous.
 And also hopeful.
-And grateful for you even though I just met you.
+And beyond grateful for you, even though I just met you.

 I know you will do your best to teach them all of the confusing sounds that letters make together.
 Just today we were talking about “pharmacy.”
 Tricky old pharmacy.
 Why does the “ph” make the sound of an “f?” my boys asked me.
 You will be able to answer these questions much better than I can.
 That’s hard for me to say.
 It’s hard when somebody else, specifically another woman, can do something better for my kids than I can.
 It’s humbling.
 It makes me want to show you how great of a monster I can be on the playground or show you how much my boys love to snuggle right up next to me, even on top of me, when we’re watching a movie.
 I don’t think I need to show you these things for you to know how much I love them.

 They are two of the most beautiful, unique, inquisitive, loving, kind-hearted and energetic boys I’ve ever met.
 I know I’m a little biased, but I have worked with a lot of kids.
 I hope you will look at them and appreciate their passion, their joy for life, their imperfections and also their fragility.
 I hope you will remember that they’re still learning a lot about life.
 From August until May, you will have an enormous impact on their little hearts and minds.
 Thank you for teaching my boys.